-AP Psychology (W) 1 credit Grade(s): 11-12 Course Code:

-Prerequisite: n/a Weighted H22820WS1,

-H22820WS2

-The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
-Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
+AP Psychology (W) 1 credit Grade(s): 11-12 Course Code: Prerequisite: n/a Weighted H22810WS1, Weighted H22810WS1, The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+Students are exposed to the psychological facts principles and phenomena associated with each of the major subfields within psychology.
+Students also facts, principles, and phenomena associated with each of the major subfields within psychology.
 Students also learn about the ethics and methods psychologists use in their science and practice.
 Students taking this course are strongly encouraged to take the Advanced Placement exam.
 Students taking the Advanced Placement exam may receive college credit if they receive a qualifying score.

 Experimental Psychology .5 credit Grade(s): 11-12 Course Code:

-Prerequisite: Successful H21500S1,
+Prerequisite: Successful H21500

-competition of Psychology is H21500S2
+competition of Psychology is

 strongly suggested

-This introductory course allows students to examine human and animal behavior through psychological research, experimentation, and analysis of data.
-By conducting experiments in a laboratory situation, students can relate the basics of psychology to laws of human behavior, to daily life, and to understanding the scientific method.
+This introductory course allows student research, experimentation, and analysis can relate the basics of psychology to la method. of data.
+By conducting experiments in a lab poratory situation, students